sandra-calvo/Lab2-application-development/README.md

 10. When using Node-RED we build our apps using this graphical editor interface to wire together the blocks we need.
 We can simply drag and drop the blocks from the left menu into the workspace in the center of the screen and connect them to create a new flow.

-Note: If you get an "Authorization denied" message when deploying your applications make your sure you are logged in.
-Click on the icon on the top right side of the Node-RED canvas and login with the credentials you created in the previous steps.

 ### Step 11: Add new nodes to the Node-RED palette
 We are going to add new nodes to the Node-RED palette directly from the Node-RED window.
 For this lab we need the following nodes: